eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 have your own ideas for a contribution? even better! just make sure your change has not been proposed yet (look through open issues as well as pull-requests).

-that's it, you're ready! feel free to reach for help, we all thrive through sharing :heart:
+that's it, you're ready! feel free to reach for help, we all thrive through sharing :octocat:

 ## development workflow